Sell Your Home Fast in a Slow Real Estate Market

 Who is going to sell your home; a real estate agent, or you?
 And if you've hired a listing Realtor, are they responsible for selling it, or is the buyer's Realtor really the one you want to dangle the carrot in front of?
 The answer is, probably both.
 It's very admirable to sell your home without a Realtor, and certainly do-able; I myself have done it more than once.
 But if you really need to sell fast, you probably need the exposure and experience that a professional can bring to the table.
 If you can negotiate with your listing agent to take less commission than is standard, that is great, but make sure your marketing exposure will not suffer; sit down and hash out what services they will provide and do the rest on your own.
 As far as the buyer's Realtor?
 You can offer an incentive (on top of the standard commission percentage of the sale price they would receive) consisting of a flat amount of cash, or an additional percentage amount; but make it contingent on a quick sale, for instance, "bonus paid to selling agent for close of escrow by XXX date".

-Ensure Your Home Has Curb Appeal
+Ensure Your Home Has Excellent Curb Appeal

 Studies have shown that potential buyers decide within the first 8 seconds of driving by your home whether it is worth going to the next step (actually going inside to view).
 Thus curb appeal deals with the impression that the exterior of the home presents to potential buyers.
 If a buyer does not get excited looking at the outside of a property, the chances in getting them in the door are very slim.
 Rather than re-create an obvious list of items that a seller should address prior to putting their home on the market, read our blog on "Curb Appeal: You've Got 8 Seconds to Impress".

-Ensure The Inside of Your Home Has Impersonal Appeal
+Make the Interior of Your Home Impersonal

 Remove any and all personal items, such as photos, portraits, and children's drawings on the fridge.
 Prospective buyers want to imagine a house with their own things in it, not yours.
 If you've utilized a professional stager, no doubt you'll have been provided all the advice you need regarding the inside of the home.
 If not?
-Here is another list of items you may want to refer to that are TOTAL turnoffs to avoid at all cost when you are trying to sell a home!
+Here is another list of items you may want to refer to that are TOTAL turnoffs to avoid at all cost when you are trying to sell a home.